Questions About Evalutions and Selling

 How did you gain all this knowledge?

-Years of experience, enthusiasm, networking, and endless amounts of research.
+Years of experience, enthusiasm, networking, and endless research.
 Nearly all whiskey experts are amateurs, as are we.
 In fact, there is only one professional bourbon historian in the US, and he works for a philanthropically-supported historical society.